bkachava/exoplanet/README.md

    __Random forests__ are many decision trees, built on different random subsets (drawn with replacement) of the data, and using different random subsets (drawn without replacement) of the features for each split.
-This makes the trees different from each other, and makes them overfit to different aspects.
+This makes the trees different from each other and makes them overfit to different aspects.
 Then, their predictions are averaged, leading to a smoother estimate that overfits less.